jrasky/pm_vagrant/README.md

 The dev instance uses sqlite, and places the database at `/vagrant/dev.db` in the vm, or `dev.db` in the root of your clone of the repo.
 If the dev instance has issues booting, try deleting this file and re-creating the vagrant vm.

-The full production instance is similar to the dev instance, but uses MySQL instead of SQLite, Solr instead of Whoosh, and adds Celery (and django-celery) with RabbitMQ, all hosted by Apache with mod_wsgi.
+The full production instance is similar to the dev instance, but uses MySQL instead of SQLite, Solr instead of Whoosh, and adds Celery with RabbitMQ, all hosted by Apache with mod_wsgi.